Broken Ribs from a Car Accident: Settlement Amounts and FAQs

 Doctors can usually diagnose a fractured rib by doing an x-ray.
 Not all fractures will show up on a negative x-ray, so it’s important to communicate your symptoms to your doctor.
 They may need to order CT scans or other diagnostic tests to confirm whether you have a broken rib.

-What Factors Most Impact Florida Settlements?
+What Factors Most Impact Florida Settlements for Fractured Ribs?

 Several elements can play a crucial role in the possible settlement you might receive.
 Factors that can most impact your settlement include: